luigisbailo/PQsampling/README.md

-Codes to generate the results shown in the following paper:
+Codes used for generating the results shown in the following paper:

 # On the formalization of Asynchronous First Passage Algorithms